Menu

 • Remove excess skin

-• Reduce or eliminate fine lines, wrinkles and signs of aging
+• Reduce or eliminate fine lines, wrinkles, and other signs of aging

-Dr. Cooper performs eyelid surgery procedures on the upper and lower eyelids, concurrently or each as a standalone procedure.
+Dr. Cooper performs each blepharoplasty procedure on the upper or lower eyelids, concurrently or each as a standalone procedure.
 These options depend on each patient’s cosmetic concerns and goals.
-Results are realized within a few weeks after your blepharoplasty procedure and are long-term.
-Patients often tell us they see their results continue to improve for months, even up to a year, after their facial plastic surgery.
+Results are realized within a few weeks after surgery and are long-term.
+Patients often tell us they see their results continue to improve for months, even up to a year, after their plastic surgery.

 We encourage you to schedule a consultation with Dr. Cooper to discuss your specific goals.
-He may recommend upper blepharoplasty, lower, or both.
-He may also recommend combining your cosmetic procedures with others like a facelift or non-surgical corrections like BotoxDermal Fillerslaser skin resurfacingIPL, etc. to achieve the best results possible.
+He may recommend upper eyelid surgery, lower eyelid surgery, or both.

 The best candidates for this procedure include patients who struggle with undereye circles, wrinkles on the eyelids, extra skin, or a tired and worn-out appearance.
 Ideal candidates have a realistic expectation of what blepharoplasty can and cannot do for them, are in good health to undergo a surgical procedure, don’t smoke, and have no underlying major eye conditions.